Professional Certification Handbook

 - If you need to retake a failed exam, complete the online Retake Request Form immediately upon receiving failed exam scores.
 See Retake Request Form.

-An internship is the state-required culminating experience of the Educator Preparation Program for school counselor, reading specialist, principal and superintendent certifications.
-In order to be eligible for internship, a student must meet the following requirements:
+In order to be eligible for Internship, a student must meet the following requirements:

 - passing score on required exam (see previous steps for test approval and registration); and

-- completion of all coursework (or approval from the appropriate Graduate Advisor to take a final course with internship); and
+- completion of all coursework (or approval from the appropriate Graduate Advisor to take a final course with an Internship); and

 - Job Offer from school district; and